Upgrade to remove ads

-the structure of methods and principles that a society uses to produce and distribute goods and services
+the method used by a society to produce and distribute goods and services.

-a set of government programs that protect people who face unfavorable economic conditions
+a set of government programs that protect people experiencing unfavorable economic conditions

 an economic system that relies on habit, custom, or ritual to decide what to produce, how to produce it, and to whom to distribute it.

-economic system in which decisions on the three key economic questions are based on voluntary exchange in markets
+economic system in which decisions on production and consumption of goods and services are based on voluntary exchange in markets.

 centrally planned economy